siddharth91832/siddharth91832/README.md

-- 👋 Hi, I’m @siddharth91832
+- 👋 Hi, I’m Siddharth Goyal
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web App and ML.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web dev.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source web rojects.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 siddharth91832/siddharth91832 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.